Costa Mesa, California Therapists

 Costa Mesa’s sub-par economy is a significant contributing factor towards another complex issue.
 Experts are saying Costa Mesa in addition to the rest of the United States is going through a “mental health crisis.”
 Let’s go over, in detail, what that means, what is influencing Costa Mesa’s state of mental health, and what you can do to get in contact with a licensed therapist who can help if you are in need.

 Chances are, there is someone in your life who is dealing with a mental health condition.
 Some people are surprised to learn of America’s pressing mental illness problem.
-A particularly alarming study published by Johns Hopkins Medicine estimates 26 percent of Americans will suffer from a diagnosable mental disorder at some point during any given year.
+A particularly alarming study published by Johns Hopkins Medicine estimates that 26 percent of Americans will suffer from a diagnosable mental disorder at some point during any given year.
 Narrowing the scope of the statistics fails to yield more hopeful results.
-As per a 2017 report from Mental Health America, the state of California ranks amongst the top 50 percent of states regarding the prevalence of mental illness and the lack of access to mental health care.
+As per a 2017 report from Mental Health America, the state of California ranks amongst the top 50% of states regarding the prevalence of mental illness and the lack of access to mental health care.
 So, why is Costa Mesa’s situation so problematic, specifically?

 Firstly, Costa Mesa has a major crime problem.
 In particular, crimes relating to theft are the most prolific.
-According to statistics sourced from the FBI, the overall crime rate in the city of Costa Mesa, California is 56 percent higher than the national average.
+According to statistics sourced from the FBI, the overall crime rate in the city of Costa Mesa, California is 56% higher than the national average.
 Unfortunately, the relationship between crime and mental health is quite significant.
 Areas that see higher rates of crime see a worsened state of mental health.
 Costa Mesa is not an exception.
 As police and local officials look into ways to fight against crime in the city, the mental health of those who live there degenerates.

 Costa Mesa’s education system is not exactly stellar, either.
-As per statistics from local school districts, the average test score of a Costa Mesa student is approximately 11 percent lower than the average American student.
+As per statistics from local school districts, the average test score of a Costa Mesa student is approximately 11% lower than the average American student.
 It is no secret that the quality of education one receives plays an important role in that person’s mental health.
 Research tells us students who get a subpar education are more likely to suffer from a mental disorder in the future.

 The Trouble of Finding a Suitable Therapist in Costa Mesa, California